What is menopause?

 Adjusting to the hormonal changes may take a different course in every woman.
 The symptoms of menopause may appear even a few years before the last period.
-Some of the below mentioned symptoms are not experienced by some woman – it is a very individual matter.
+Some of the below-mentioned symptoms are not experienced by some women – it is a very individual matter.
 This is why the treatment needs to be established individually for every woman.

 - hot flashes and night sweating – usually these last from few seconds to few minutes

 - sleeplessness – difficulty to fall asleep and frequent awakening leading to irritability during the day

 - mental changes – depression, problems with memory, mood swings

 - menstruation disorders – less abundant and irregular menstrual flow, bleeding between periods

 - dermatological problems – flabby skin, developing cellulite, brittle nails, hair loss, acne, seborrhoea, etc.

 - dizziness – often connected with hot flashes and increased pressure

 - weight gain – the feeling of hunger is more frequent and it is more difficult to lose the excess weight